 Mathew Emmett, AADipl B.Sc.
 (UCL) is an Architect, academic and conceptual artist, who questions mediated-realities and mnemonic structures by exploring multidimensional total environments.
 Emmett is the co-founder of transdisciplinary research group ‘Estranged Space’, and currently holds an artist residency at the Roman Baths at Bath.
 Emmett has co-directed international summer schools in Detmold, Germany and has lectured at Technische Universiteit, Eindhoven.
 In 2007, Emmett received a research grant to attend the Karlheinz Stockhausen Composition and Interpretation Course, Kuerten, Germany, for the analysis of compositional strategies of ‘Licht-Bilder’, to formulate a system for interpreting sound as a spatial concept for architecture.
 Throughout his career Emmett has received many awards for collaborations, including with Kaos Theatre and World Heritage Project.
 Recent publications include Space Craft – Developments in Architectural Computing, Architectural Voices, Listening to Old Buildings and Architects’ Sketchbook.

-Contact:
+Contact: 2 Ashleigh, Parkham Road, Brixham, Devon, TQ5 9BX

 E-mail: mathew.emmett@plymouth.ac.uk